 If we start from the top we have the people who want to grow the hottest pepper available – period.
 All that matters is that it is the hottest.
 This is not me.

 And then there are the gardeners who are always up for a challenge.
 And as hotter peppers want tropical conditions with full sun and humidity they will always pose a challenge for gardeners in non-tropical zones.
-While I do like a challenge, this does not apply in my decision to grow hot peppers.
+While I do like a challenge, this does not apply to my decision to grow hot peppers.